-While desk divorces can sit on judge’s desk for a few weeks to be reviewed, it is a much quicker process than when many court applications are required for contested divorces.
+While desk divorces often sit on judge’s desk for a few weeks for review, it is a much quicker process than when you require many court applications under a contested divorces.
 Setting court dates takes time.
 You have to work around the courts schedules as well as the schedule of two lawyers.
 Uncontested divorces avoids this issue entirely.

-The advantage of Kahane Law office for your uncontested divorce in Albert as that you will have a lawyer with you for guidance during the whole process.
-This means that we will let you know your legal position and you will decide if the agreed upon divorce is acceptable to you.
+The advantage of Kahane Law office for your uncontested divorce in Albert is that you will have a lawyer with you for guidance during the whole process.
+This means that we let you know your legal position and you decide if the agreed upon divorce is acceptable to you.
 It is very important to know what your legal position is before you agree to sign documentation.
 In addition, if served with documents, even doing nothing impacts your rights and potential outcomes.
 Only lawyers can give you legal advice on your uncontested divorce.
-This legal advice is included in your flat rate fee at Kahane Law Office.
+We include this legal advice in your flat rate fee at Kahane Law Office.

 Break down of the marriage

-In order to get divorced in Alberta, you must demonstrate that there is a breakdown of the marriage.
+For the court to grant a divorced in Alberta, you must demonstrate a breakdown of the marriage relationship.
 This is typically done in a uncontested divorce situation by swearing that the couple has lived separate and apart for one year.
-We can start the process before the expiry of the year.
+We often start the process before the expiry of the year.
 In this case, the court only grants the divorce after the year mark passes.

 No disputes -no contest

-As stated, in order to be granted an uncontested divorce, you must have no outstanding issues that you wish the court to determine.
+As stated, in order to receive an uncontested divorce, you must have no outstanding issues that you wish the court to determine.
 This means that if you have decided on everything but one thing that is important to both of you, this process may not be right for you.

 Alberta residency for divorce

 One of the parties to the divorce needs Alberta residency in order to secure the court’s jurisdiction to issue a divorce in Alberta.
 For Alberta residency, either of you must have lived in Alberta for the past year.
-That person must also live in Alberta until the Statement of Claim for divorce is filed.
+That person must also live in Alberta until the filing of the Statement of Claim for divorce at the courthouse.